Bitcoin slumps 10% as pullback from record high gathers pace

-LONDON (Reuters) - Bitcoin slumped 10% on Thursday to a 10-day low, retreating further from record highs, with traders citing fears of tighter U.S. regulation.
+LONDON/NEW YORK (Reuters) - Bitcoin slumped 10% to a 10-day low before paring some of its losses Thursday as traders feared tighter U.S. regulations.

 The pullback comes amid growing concerns that bitcoin is one of a number of financial market price bubbles.